 QIRs are designed to ensure that the indices continue to be an accurate reflection of the evolving equity marketplace.
 This is achieved by a timely reflection of significant market driven changes that were not captured in the index at the time of their actual occurrence but are significant enough to be reflected before the next SAIR.

-QIRs may result in additions or deletions due to migration to another Size-Segment Index, and changes in FIFs and in NOS.
-Only additions of significant new investable companies are considered, and only for the Standard Index.
+QIRs may result in:

+- Additions or deletions due to migration to another Size-Segment Index - Addition of significant new investable companies to the Standard Index - Deletion of companies from the Investable Market Indices due to low liquidity - Changes in FIFs and in NOS.

 The buffer zones used to manage the migration of companies from one segment to another are wider than those used in the SAIR.
 The style classification is reviewed only for companies that are reassigned to a different size-segment.